pulumi/pulumi-aws-miniflux/README.md

 }
 ```

-The component resource's type token is `xyz:index:StaticPage` in the format of `<package>:<module>:<type>`.
-In this case, it's in the `xyz` package and `index` module.
-This is the same type token passed to `RegisterComponentResource` inside the implementation of `NewStaticPage` in `provider/pkg/provider/staticPage.go`, and also the same token referenced in `Construct` in `provider/pkg/provider/provider.go`.
+The component resource's type token is `miniflux:index:Service` in the format of `<package>:<module>:<type>`.
+In this case, it's in the `miniflux` package and `index` module.
+This is the same type token passed to `RegisterComponentResource` inside the implementation of `NewStaticPage` in `provider/pkg/provider/miniflux.go`, and also the same token referenced in `Construct` in `provider/pkg/provider/provider.go`.

 This component has a required `indexContent` input property typed as `string`, and two required output properties: `bucket` and `websiteUrl`.
 Note that `bucket` is typed as the `aws:s3/bucket:Bucket` resource from the `aws` provider (in the schema the `/` is escaped as `%2F`).